QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 False Positives: Just because a contract emits a certain event, it doesn't guarantee full compliance with ERC-3643.
 Further verification is necessary.

+The ERC-3643 standard requires that all compliant tokens emit an UpdatedTokenInformation event at initial deployment, capturing critical metadata about the token at inception.
+If any of this information is later modified, the ERC-3643 token contract should emit an additional UpdatedTokenInformation event with the updated details.
+However, follow-on update events should not be counted as new, unique ERC-3643 tokens, as they represent changes to an existing contract.

+In addition, to promote adoption and ensure conformance, the ERC-3643 Association will soon deploy an on-chain factory contract.
+This factory contract, available open-source at [here](https://github.com/TokenySolutions/T-REX/blob/main/contracts/factory/TREXFactory.sol), will deploy tokens using the Tokeny T-REX standardized suite of contracts and emit a TREXSuiteDeployed event for each new token creation.
+Stakeholders can easily spin up compliant ERC-3643 tokens by interacting with this factory contract, while our analytics will monitor for the resulting deployment events to track growth.

 | Event Name                                                                                      | Event Signature Hash (Topic0)                                      |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------ |
 | ComplianceAdded                                                                                 | 0x7f3a888862559648ec01d97deb7b5012bff86dc91e654a1de397170db40e35b6 |